bird0401/Visual-Entity-Linking/README.md

   - kg seems not to suitable for my research, this can only narrow down 30 types, which is not generally used for hyponym searching
   - using wikidata as I wanted to use before

+- implement code which scrapes images from wikimedia using wikimedia hierachical structure

 ### other datasets
 - imagenet: labeled manually